Author guidelines

 To submit to this journal is free.
 Papers appear Ahead of Print (below) as soon as they are ready to be published.
 Ahead of print articles are fully citable using the DOI system.

-Open access: This is a Plan S compliant journal through its zero-month embargo period.
+Open access: this is a Plan S compliant journal through its zero-month embargo period.
 This is a hybrid journal allowing for green or gold open access.
 Find out more about publishing open access with us, our article processing charges (APCs) and generous waivers.

 Key content